A union in C++ is a data structure that allows storing different types of data in the same memory location.

 Unlike structures (structs), where each member has its own storage area, in unions, all members share the same memory area.

-This means that a union can have multiple members, but only one member can hold a value at any given time.
+This means that a union can have several members, but only one member can hold a value at any given time.

-Unions are used when different types of data need to be stored in the same variable, but only one needs to be accessed at a given time.
+Unions are used when you need to store different types of data in the same variable, but only need to access one of them at a time.

 Basic Syntax